talrme/best-tv/README.md

 ## ✨ Features

 ### 🎨 Interactive Heatmap
+- Clean, professional grid layout with labeled Season and Episode axes
 - Visual representation of episode ratings across all seasons
 - Color-coded cells: Green (Must Watch), Yellow (Consider), Red (Skip)
+- Smart grid alignment that handles seasons with varying episode counts
-- Hover over any episode to see detailed information
+- Hover over any episode to see detailed information including title, rating, and votes
 - Smooth animations when loading new shows
+- Click any cell to open the episode on IMDb

 ### 🔍 Smart Search
+- Loads with Community by default for immediate exploration
 - Searchable dropdown with autocomplete
 - Browse through an extensive collection of TV shows
 - Quick clear button to reset your selection